oyoclass/python3-doc/doc/extralibs/pysimplegui.md

 window.close()
 ```

-Then we can see the window rendered to the right like we expect:
+Then, we can see the window rendered like we expect:

 <img src="../../assets/img/pysimplegui-btnlayout.png">